 - List of Endowed Medallion Scholarships

 "Honors First" Priority Registration

-Medallion Scholarship competitors will have the opportunity to connect with their academic advisors in April and register for fall 2018 classes.
+Medallion Scholarship competitors will have the opportunity to connect with their academic advisors in April and register for classes that fall.
 Registration for classes may be completed in person or via phone appointment.
 Participation in the June orientation program is still required, together with Fall Welcome in August.

 $60,000 Medallion Scholarship can be used toward graduate studies at WMU